syq6152/cellbin-weight/​3D Reconstruction Solution Operational Manual​.md

 Due to small tissue size, multiple sections are mounted on one spatial-temporal chip, or multiple tissues are embedded in one block and then sectioned and mounted, resulting in multiple tissues on one chip.
 For such data, the experimental side needs xxxxxx (to be added later); on the data processing side, it needs to be split into individual tissues before being input into the Stereo3D pipeline for reconstruction.
 For data processing, there are manual splitting solutions and automated splitting solutions.

 a.
 Manual Splitting Solution primarily uses the tools StereoMap and SAW.
-For specific operations, please refer to [《Manual Splitting Solution for Multiple Tissues on One Chip》](https://alidocs.dingtalk.com/i/nodes/P7QG4Yx2Jp7moAR1H4Ar1DeeV9dEq3XD).
+For specific operations, please refer to [《Multiple Manual Splitting Solution for One Chip》](https://github.com/STOmics/stereo3d/blob/dev/docs/Multiple%20Manual%20Splitting%20Solution%20for%20One%20Chip.md).

 b.
 Automated Splitting Solution uses the tool `multi_tissue.py` within Stereo3D.
-For specific operations, please refer to [《Automated Splitting Solution for Multiple Tissues on One Chip》](https://alidocs.dingtalk.com/i/nodes/AR4GpnMqJzM3oe71CKwbxXNlVKe0xjE3).
+For specific operations, please refer to [《Multiple Automatic Splitting Solution for One Chip》](https://github.com/STOmics/stereo3d/blob/dev/docs/Multiple%20Automatic%20Splitting%20Solution%20for%20One%20Chip.md).

 ### 3.3.3 **Annotation/Clustering Result Breakpoint Integration Function**

 `anno_adata_support.py` is a tool specifically designed for spatial transcriptomics data analysis, used to integrate already annotated/clustered H5AD format data (Scanpy standard) as a breakpoint into the Stereo3D analysis pipeline.
 This tool seamlessly integrates external annotation data based on the original Stereo3D analysis results, generating new Stereo3D results while retaining all intermediate results from the original analysis pipeline.

-For specific operations, please refer to [《Annotation/Clustering Breakpoint Integration and Display》](https://alidocs.dingtalk.com/i/nodes/lyQod3RxJK3djBrof2e4bK7dJkb4Mw9r) --- **Use Case: Annotation/Clustering Breakpoint Integration**
+For specific operations, please refer to [《Annotation/Clustering Breakpoint Integration and Display》](https://github.com/STOmics/stereo3d/blob/dev/docs/AnnotationClustering%20Breakpoint%20Integration%20and%20Display.md) --- **Use Case: Annotation/Clustering Breakpoint Integration**

 ### 3.3.4 **Adding Images Without Matrix for Reconstruction**